-The mission of the Department of Nuclear Medicine at Baylor St. Luke’s Medical Center is to provide high quality diagnostic, therapeutic, and consultative nuclear medicine services for patients and physicians at the Hospital and its Medical Tower and to promote the science and practice of nuclear medicine by providing educational opportunities for trainees in nuclear medicine and by participation in research involving the use of non-sealed sources of radioactive materials.
+The mission of the Department of Nuclear Medicine is to provide high quality diagnostic, therapeutic, and consultative nuclear medicine services for patients and physicians at the Hospital.

 Nuclear Medicine is an imaging specialty that utilizes very small amounts of radioactive materials that travel to specific areas of the body.
 Once there, they can be photographed with highly sensitive camera/computer systems and the images obtained help specially trained physicians diagnose the cause of certain symptoms.
 Nuclear Medicine differs from other imaging tests in that it provides information that is more related to an organ or system’s function, rather than its structure or anatomy.
 Other radioactive materials used in Nuclear Medicine are utilized to treat specific diseases and/or ease symptoms.
 Depending on the procedure, the radioactive material may be injected into a vein, swallowed by mouth, or inhaled through a breathing mask.

 Once you have been given the radioactive material (radiopharmaceutical), your test may be done right away or you may need to wait a number of hours or even days to allow the radiopharmaceutical to concentrate in the area of the body being studied.
 This is highly dependent on the type of test being performed as well as the condition being evaluated.